-The 2020 Next 10 Plan is taking place with the full oversight and regular reporting promised to the voters.
-Regular progress reports on implementing the Next 10 Plan are included in the M2 Quarterly Progress Reports that are prepared for the Board.
+Ordinance No. 3 (M2 Ordinance) includes taxpayer safeguards to ensure accountable and transparent delivery of M2.
+The 2021 Next 10 Plan has been prepared in addition to the full oversight and regular reporting promised to the voters.
+Progress on implementing the Next 10 Plan is included in M2 Quarterly Progress Reports that are prepared for the Board.
 These reports are included on the OCTA website, as well as other means, to ensure accessibility and transparency of the information.
 Contact information for the OCTA staff member responsible for each program or project is included.

-Additionally, as specified in the M2 Ordinance No. 3 (M2 Ordinance), Section 10, there will be three performance assessments conducted during the Next 10 Plan time period.
-Performance assessments are to be conducted at least once every three years to evaluate the efficiency, effectiveness, economy, and program results of OCTA in satisfying the provisions and requirements of the M2 Plan and M2 Ordinance.
+Additionally, as specified in the M2 Ordinance, Section 10, there will be three performance assessments conducted during the Next 10 Plan time period.
+Performance assessments are to be conducted at least once every three years to evaluate the efficiency, effectiveness, economy, and program results of OCTA efforts in satisfying the provisions and requirements of the M2 Plan and M2 Ordinance.
 These assessments will take place during 2021, 2024, and 2027.
-Procurement efforts for the next performance assessment will begin in early 2021 to have a consultant contract executed by July 1, 2021.
+The 2021 performance assessment is currently underway with a final report anticipated to be completed in the spring of 2022.